jackiewong99/image-gallery/README.md

 ## 🤸 Stretch Goals

+- **Change the flex properties of the child flex items:**

+  - Change the images' flex properties to take up more space in the container.
+(Currently the images and text captions each take up half the space.)

+- **Create a new version**

   - Vertically align the captions with the images where the caption is below the image.

     - For each **image-caption** pair, display them in the direction of rows.

   - Add an image hover overlay effect.

     - While the user is hovering an image, show an overlay with a button that redirects the user to the image's source link or to the [Unsplash](https://unsplash.com) home page.

 - **Resources**
   - [A Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox)